rsksmart/RSKIPs/IPs/RSKIP690.md

 `release_btc` carries the whole serialized bitcoin transaction.
 Its signature does not change, but its content now includes output scripts that were never seen before.

+`release_request_rejected` gains one reason value, appended to the ones RSKIP185 assigns:

+- **4**: the address type is not supported.

+Value **3** is already taken by the fee above value rejection, which no RSKIP documents.

 Two requirements on the emitted address, because it reaches the receipts trie:

 1. A bech32 or bech32m address MUST be emitted in lowercase.
-BIP173 permits an all uppercase form, and a different case is a different string and therefore a different receipts root.
 Base58Check is case sensitive, so a legacy or P2SH-P2WPKH address is emitted as its encoding produces it.
-2. The network dependent part of the encoding MUST come from the network.
+2. The human readable part of a bech32 or bech32m address, and the version byte of a base58 address, MUST come from the network.
+There is no default.

 ### Storage